 The Lower Columbia Hispanic Council is a non-profit organization dedicated to serving the Hispanic community of the Lower Columbia River region.
 Our goals include promoting the health, education and social and economic advancement of area Latinos.

-- Juntos Program in Seaside Juntos Seaside High School 2018 A program created in Spanish for Latino families!
+- Juntos Program: Astoria & Warrenton Spring 2019 A program created in Spanish for Latino families!
 Juntos is a free program that gives Latino families the knowledge and resources necessary to succeed academically and create goals for their future.
 Participants can also be part of a Juntos club at their school, attend college visits, monthly activities, and more.
-The future of higher ...Read more
+The future of higher education is ...Read more

 News & Events